CayLangDev/CayLang/docs/spec/gen/sources/UserStories_source.md

         }
     }
     Specialisations: {
+        Subset: atleast 1,
-        Reader: atleast 1
+        Reader: atleast 1,
-        Chapter: atleast 1
+        Chapter: atleast 1,
-        Audio: atleast 1
+        Audio: atleast 1,
         Transcript: exactly 1
     }
 }
 ```
-Fairly compact description, we're not verifying the names of the audio files or transcript.
+Fairly compact description, we're not verifying the names of the audio files or transcript, or breaking our subdirectory and file prototypes into seperate DirectorySets to extract metadata.

 Good enough for a programmer to hack on, not ideal for a distributor.